Blank-Framework/FilePathRouter/README.md

 If the routes path you provided in the constructor does not exist, the router will throw a `RoutesPathNotFoundException`.
 If the requested route could not be found, the router will throw a `RouteNotFoundException`.

-## Getting Started

-To integrate FilePathRouter into your project, include this library in your codebase and follow the usage guidelines to set up your routing.
-Ensure your directory structure is congruent with your routing paths for optimal functionality.